ebmdatalab/datalab-pandas/README.md

 ## Usage

+Install the package as you usually would, e.g.

+    pip install ebmdatalab

 ### Convenience for caching/storing bigquery data as CSV

 This will save the results of the SQL query as a CSV, and when it's